suisin-deriv/translations/README.md

 The action takes following inputs:

-- `PROJECT_SOURCE_DIRECTORY`: Source directory of your project by default it is `src`
+- `PROJECT_SOURCE_DIRECTORY`: Source directory of your project by default it is `src`.
-- `CROWDIN_BASE_PATH`: Base path of the translations in the Crowdin project by default it is `.`
+- `CROWDIN_BASE_PATH`: Base path of the translations in the Crowdin project by default it is `.`.
-- `CROWDIN_BASE_URL`: Base URL of the CDN where the translations are stored, default is `https://api.crowdin.com`
+- `CROWDIN_BASE_URL`: Base URL of the CDN where the translations are stored, default is `https://api.crowdin.com`.
-- `CROWDIN_BRANCH_NAME`: Running on production, test or staging etc
+- `CROWDIN_BRANCH_NAME`: Running on production, test or staging etc.
-- `CROWDIN_PROJECT_ID`: Crowdin project ID which can be found in the crowdin project settings
+- `CROWDIN_PROJECT_ID`: Crowdin project ID which can be found in the crowdin project settings.
-- `CROWDIN_PERSONAL_TOKEN`: Crowdin personal token which can be found in the crowdin account settings
+- `CROWDIN_PERSONAL_TOKEN`: Crowdin personal token which can be found in the crowdin account settings.
-- `R2_ACCOUNT_ID`: R2 account ID from the Cloudflare R2 dashboard
+- `R2_ACCOUNT_ID`: R2 account ID from the Cloudflare R2 dashboard.
-- `R2_ACCESS_KEY_ID`: R2 access key ID from the Cloudflare R2 dashboard
+- `R2_ACCESS_KEY_ID`: R2 access key ID from the Cloudflare R2 dashboard.
-- `R2_SECRET_ACCESS_KEY`: R2 secret access key from the Cloudflare R2 dashboard
+- `R2_SECRET_ACCESS_KEY`: R2 secret access key from the Cloudflare R2 dashboard.
-- `R2_BUCKET_NAME`: R2 bucket name from the Cloudflare R2 dashboard
+- `R2_BUCKET_NAME`: R2 bucket name from the Cloudflare R2 dashboard.

-Refer to the action file [here](https://github.com/deriv-com/translations/blob/main/.github/actions/extract_and_sync_translations/action.yml)
+Refer to the action file [here](https://github.com/deriv-com/translations/blob/main/.github/actions/extract_and_sync_translations/action.yml).

 ### Example usage of the action in the workflow file:

-Copy and paste the following workflow code in your repository in this path`.github/workflows/sync_translations.yml`
+Copy and paste the following workflow code in your repository in this path`.github/workflows/sync_translations.yml`.

 ```yaml
 name: Sync translations